aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

 2. Configure the new alb-forwarding feature (added in v1.5.0)

     - AWS ALB's are published using DNS names which resolve to backing IP's which could silently change at any time due to a scaling event, maintenance, or a hardware failure.
 While published as a DNS name, ALB's can only target IP addresses.
 This presents a challenge as we need the ALB's in the perimeter account to target ALB's in the various back-end workload accounts;
-    - Alb-forwarding solves this problem by executing a small snippet of code every 60 seconds which updates managed alb listeners with any IP changes, ensuring any managed flows do not go offline.
+    - Alb-forwarding solves this problem by executing a small snippet of code every 60 seconds which updates managed ALB listeners with any IP changes, ensuring any managed flows do not go offline.
 This removes the requirement to leverage a 3rd party appliance to perform NAT to a DNS name;
-    - Alb-forwarding is enabled on the perimeter vpc in the perimeter account in many of the sample configs and can be used with Accelerator created or customer created ALB's.
+    - Alb-forwarding is enabled on the perimeter VPC in the perimeter account in many of the sample configs and can be used with Accelerator created or customer created ALB's.
 This setting causes a new DynamoDB table named `ASEA-Alb-Ip-Forwarding-vpc-*` to be created in the perimeter account.
-Additionally the parameter store in the perimeter account contains the details of all Accelerator deployed alb's across the environment for easy reference;
+Additionally the parameter store in the perimeter account contains the details of all Accelerator deployed ALB's across the environment for easy reference;
-    - Stepts to configure:
+    - Steps to configure:
-        - First you need to manually create a listener on the front-end alb (without a target group), multiple listeners are supported;
+        - First you need to manually create a listener on the front-end ALB (without a target group), multiple listeners are supported;
         - Next, for each application that needs to be published, a record needs to be added to the DynamoDB table, see sample below;
-        - Records can be added to the table for any alb in the account running the alb-forwarding tool.
+        - Records can be added to the table for any ALB in the account running the alb-forwarding tool.
 Records can be added at any time.
-DDB change logs will trigger the initial creation of the appropriate target group(s) and IP addresses will be verified and updated every 60 seconds therafter.
+DDB change logs will trigger the initial creation of the appropriate target group(s) and IP addresses will be verified and updated every 60 seconds thereafter.

 <details><summary>Sample DynamoDB JSON to add an entry to the table:</summary>